Tim-Liam-Hill/Acid/README.md

 TODO: less than 500 lines of code

+TODO: release CFG once finalized (and the work is more polished)

 TODO: decide if have arg to disable palindrome function names

 TODO: explain why my test cases are in files.